 Discworld: Rincewind and potatoes.
 After spending some time on a desert island he got his appetites a bit mixed up, so that when a trio of breathtaking Amazons showed up looking for a man to help continue their tribe, his response was "can I get them mashed?"
 A footnote explains that after he returned to civilization, Rincewind's therapy involved a beautiful woman, a plate of spuds, and a board with a nail in it.

-In Stephen King's novel Cujo, when a character in a commercial bites into a cookie "his expression suggests that he is experiencing the gastronomic equivalent of a boy's first orgasm."
+In Stephen King's novel Cujo, a character in a commercial bites into a cookie and "his expression suggests that he is experiencing the gastronomic equivalent of a boy's first orgasm."

 Tairen Soul: The stimulant keflee has this effect on Ellysetta and Queen Annoura, especially when combined with pinelle.
 Taken Up to Eleven in one occasion when Ellysetta's latent magic is triggered by a particularly strong dose, and everyone in the room is forced to feel exactly what she is feeling.